 Know when to automate communications (and when not to)

-For example, it’s a good idea to send out an automated new client welcome letter like Palace Law does to set expectations and keep your client informed on how to access case information.
-However, if an anxious client calls or emails the office looking for reassurance or an update on their case, an automated response might not be well-received: A receptionist (or someone from a service like Ruby Receptionists) can provide an empathetic, timely response that can help calm your client’s nerves—even if they can only say you’re unavailable and will respond at a later time.
+However, if an anxious client calls or emails the office looking for reassurance or an update on their case, an automated response might not be well-received.
+A receptionist can provide an empathetic, timely response that helps calm your client’s nerves—even if it’s only to say you’re unavailable and will respond shortly.

 Know which channels to use